Techtonica/curriculum/projects/js-html-games.md

 ### Project Requirements

 - Make 1 or more games using JS and HTML
+- Use DOM methods to connect HTML and JS to create a game
 - Include a README with a demo, and instructions for how to run the code
   - Pro-tip: CSS is not a requirement of this project, so it's smart to do the basics and focus on other curriculum unless you have extra time to practice design